Benchmarking of biochemical networks generated by large language models

 Abstract

-Computational models of signaling networks provide frameworks for predicting how molecular cues guide cell decisions.
-But they are typically limited by manual curation from incomplete literature.
-Here, we test whether general-purpose large language models (LLMs) generate accurate models of signaling networks.
-We find that general purpose LLMs generate 24-58% of the reactions of literature-curated networks for cardiomyocyte hypertrophy, myofibroblast activation, and mechano-signaling, and predicting network responses to perturbations with accuracies of 5-26%.
-While current general-purpose LLMs generate signaling networks with limited accuracy, this study provides a pipeline and benchmarks to guide future improvements.
+Computational models of biochemical networks provide frameworks for predicting how molecular cues guide cell decisions.
+These models are typically limited by the time-intensive manual curation required to extract network mechanisms from incomplete literature.
+Here, we test whether general-purpose large language models (LLMs) can generate accurate models of signaling and metabolic networks.
+We find that general-purpose LLMs generate 24-65% of the reactions of literature-curated signaling networks for cardiomyocyte hypertrophy, myofibroblast activation, and mechanosignaling.
+Further, logic-based models based on these networks predict responses to perturbations with accuracies of 6-33%.
+In the context of metabolic modeling, LLMs are able to generate 64-91% of the reactions within the core Escherichia coli metabolic network and demonstrate highly variable accuracies in predicting substrate utilization.
+Current general-purpose LLMs generate biochemical networks with moderate accuracy, and this study provides a pipeline and benchmarks to guide future improvements.

 Related articles